 In recognition of Chilika Lake's importance as a haven for migratory birds, the United Nations World Tourism Organization listed it under its Destination Flyways project in 2014.
 This project aims to harness bird-related tourism to help conserve migratory birds, and at the same time support local communities.

-Mangalajodi village is approximately 70 kilometers southwest of Bhubaneshwar in Odisha, in Khurda district.
+Mangalajodi village is approximately an hour and a half southwest of Bhubaneshwar in Odisha, in Khurda district.
 It's situated off National Highway 5, heading towards Chennai.

 How to Get There

 Bhubaneshwar's airport receives flights from all over India.
 The most convenient way is to take a taxi from Bhubaneshwar.
-The journey time is just over an hour and the fare is around 1,500 rupees.
+The fare is around 1,500 rupees.
 Alternatively, if traveling by bus, the nearest bus stop is Tangi.
 Trains stop at Mukteswar Passenger Halt station, between Kalupada Ghat and Bhusandpur railway stations.

-Puri-based Grassroutes also offers a birding tour to Mangalajodi.
+Puri-based Grassroutes Journeys also offers a birding tour to Mangalajodi.

 When to Go